Rajendra Prasad (actor): Critically acclaimed roles (2004 – 2011)

 One major role which garnered him a lot of accolades was in the movie Aa Naluguru, for which he won the State Nandi Award for the second time in his career.
 Critically acclaimed films such as Mee Sreyobhilashi and Onamalu made him one of the most promising actors in Telugu film industry.
 He acted as Lord Hanuman in the blockbuster multi-star film Devullu.

 In 2009, Prasad played the titular role in the English-language film, Quick Gun Murugun.
 The film was screened at the London Film Festival, the Indian Film Festival of Los Angeles, the New York Asian Film Festival and at The Museum of Modern Art, New York.

 Supporting roles (2011 – present)

 He played remarkable characters as supporting artist in films such as Julai, Aagadu, S/O Satyamurthy, Srimanthudu and Nannaku Prematho as well as elderly characters in films like Dagudumoota Dandakore.

 Telugu people who emigrated abroad would take Prasad's movies along with them, such was the popularity and impact of his films on at least two generations of Telugu people.
 The then prime minister P. V. Narasimha Rao too was a huge fan of Prasad.

-In 2015, he was elected as a President of Movie Artist Association (MAA), against actress Jayasudha.
+In 2015, he was elected President of Movie Artist Association (MAA), over actress Jayasudha.